sframe-wg/sframe/draft-ietf-sframe-enc.md

 functions at the appropriate points.
 A receiver SHOULD NOT use SFrame-authenticated metadata until after the SFrame decrypt function has authenticated it.

-Note that the `metadata` input is at risk that needs more confirmation that it is useful and/or needed.
+Note: The `metadata` input is a feature at risk, and needs more confirmation that it is useful and/or needed.

 --- back